What is a Limited Liability Company (LLC)?

 As mentioned previously, an LLC is governed by state law, which can drastically change how the company behaves in different scenarios.
 As an example, when a member of the limited liability company passes away, some states may dissolve the company.
 In other states, the company will continue to exist and the deceased member’s membership shares are passed to their executor.

-Fortunately, these cases are the default resolutions set by the state.
-Members of an LLC can decide how they want the company to proceed in situations like the above through the operating agreement.
+These cases show the default resolutions set by the state.
+Members of an LLC can decide how they want the company to proceed in situations such as the above, and note it in the operating agreement.
 As you can see, the operating agreement is a critical document that members should not ignore when creating the company.

 It is also important to consider how the company might function in international markets.
 For example, an American LLC is likely to be treated as a corporation in Canada, as the distinction between the two is not recognized in Canada.